beeAzul/nuxt-admin/guidelines.md

 #### 11 CRUD
  - Creation of "Create topic" page;
- - Applying Middleware "auth";
+ - Applying Middleware "auth". see pages/dashboard;
-see pages/dashboard
+ - Creation of edit topic page and show page;